JohnBolger/FFMR/README.md

 Hence, I chose Beta = .12

 ## Results:
-The percentage of corrected predicted games by the rating system:
+The percentage of correctly predicted games by the rating system:
 ![](readme_images/opt_pred_perc.PNG)

 By Year: